LEB-EPFL/basic_training/book/src/chapter_alignment/emission_path/README.md

 ### 0

+Find the side of the right-angle mirror mount with a dot on it.
+Take this side to be the bottom.

 ![](./step_0.jpg)

+### 1

+Attach 4, 0.25" cage rods to the right-angle mirror mount as shown.

+Attach 4, 1" cage rods to the other side.

 ![](./step_1.jpg)
 ![](./step_2.jpg)

+### 2

+Attach 4 cage rod adapters to the exterior of the 30 mm cage cube as shown.

+Screw the lens tube containing the **emission** filter into the SM1 threaded hole on the same side as the cage rod adapters.

 ![](./step_3.jpg)
 ![](./step_4.jpg)

+### 3

+Attach the cage cube to the right-angle mirror mount using the 0.25" cage rods and cage rod adapters.
+Remember to keep the side of the right-angle mirror mount with the dot facing down.

 ![](./step_5.jpg)

+### 4

+Note the arrow on the side of the dichroic mirror.
+This arrow points to the side with the dielectric coating and should face towards the sample.

+Insert the filter and its kinematic platform into the cage cube.

 ![](./step_6.jpg)
 ![](./step_7.jpg)
 ![](./step_8.jpg)

+### 5

+Rotate the platform by approximately 45 degrees, ensuring that the side of the dichroic mirror with the coating faces **away from the mirror**.

+Tighten the screws on the cage cube.
+(They are imperial in the image shown!)

 ![](./step_9.jpg)

+###6

+Screw the lens tube containing the **excitation** filter into the cage cube.

 ![](./step_10.jpg)
 ![](./step_11.jpg)

+### 7

+Screw the SM1-threaded end cap into the hole on the cage cube that is opposite the excitation filter.

 ![](./step_12.jpg)

+### 8

+Attach 4, 2" long cage rods to the top of the cage cube.

 ![](./step_13.jpg)
 ![](./step_14.jpg)

+### 9

+Slide the slip plate onto the ends of the cage rods.
+Lock it into place with the set screws.

 ![](./step_15.jpg)

+### 10

+Attach the cage system covers to the four sides of the 2" cage rod subassembly.

 ![](./step_16.jpg)

+### 11

+Insert the SM1 to M25 thread adapter into the slip plate.

 ![](./step_17.jpg)

+### 12

 ![](./step_18.jpg)
 ![](./step_19.jpg)
 ![](./step_20.jpg)